tum-ens/mathprog-energy-models/README.md

 ### SOforSG

 Storage Optimisation for Smart Grid.
 This model optimises **size and operation** of a hypothetical lossless **storage technology** for electric energy.
-A given electricity demand must be satisfied from a) a cost-free (renewable) energy supply with intermittent characteristic or from b) purchase, i.e. buying of electricity from the grid for a time-dependent price.
-Find more explanation in [a dedicated blog post](http://www.enerpymodelling.de/soforsg/) that walks through the whole model.
+A given electricity demand must be satisfied from
+a) a cost-free (renewable) energy supply with intermittent characteristic or from
+b) purchase, i.e. buying of electricity from the grid for a time-dependent price.

 ### Startup and partial